reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

   const { postsForUser } = useGetPostsQuery(undefined, {
     // highlight-start
     selectFromResult: result => ({
-      ...result,
+      // We can optionally include the other metadata fields from the result here ...result,
       // Include a field called `postsForUser` in the hook result object,
-      // which will be filtered list of posts
+      // which will be a filtered list of posts
       postsForUser: selectPostsForUser(result, userId)
     })
     // highlight-end